 Employees under an employer-initiated investigation may be placed on paid administrative leave through the completion of the investigation.
-All employer-initiated investigations will be handled by the human resources department Human Resources in conjunction with the City attorney and any other necessary entities.
+All employer-initiated investigations will be handled by Human Resources in conjunction with the City attorney and any other necessary entities.